yhz0/SD/readme.md

 This package can be installed under Julia's package manager.
 It can handle the dependency issue for you.

-To avoid CPLEX issues, make sure you have set up CPLEX.jl and JuMP in Julia before you install this package.
+To avoid CPLEX issues, make sure you have set up CPLEX.jl and JuMP correctly in Julia before you install this package.

-To install this package in development mode, change your terminal to the current directory.
-Then go to Julia's package manager (by pressing "]" key in REPL), and type
+To install this package in development mode, change your terminal to the repository.
+Then open julia; go to Julia's package manager (by pressing "]" key in REPL), and type

 ```julia
 dev "."